 Clinical Science Philosophy

 Our program been accredited by the American Psychological Association since 1948, and in 2011, we received a full seven-year renewal of our accreditation status.
-In addition, in 2010 we became from the one of ten clinical science programs receiving accreditation from the Psychological Clinical Science Accreditation System (PCSAS).
+In addition, in 2010 we became one of ten clinical science programs receiving accreditation from the Psychological Clinical Science Accreditation System (PCSAS).
 PCSAS provides an objective, empirically-based accreditation of Ph.D programs that meet the goal of promoting science-centered education and training in clinical psychology, increasing the quality and quantity of clinical scientists contributing to the advancement of public health, and generating a new knowledge base for mental and behavioral health care.
 PCSAS accreditation serves the public interest by indicating to prospective students, mental health care consumers, and policy makers that graduates of this program have received a high quality science-oriented education.
 The USC Clinical Science Program also is a charter member of the Academy of Psychological Clinical Science.

 Our program and education model have several defining features: